 The process in which carbohydrates are converted into fat deposits is called de novo lipogensis (DNL).

 Another study found that eating carbohydrates at night had no negative impact on fat loss.

 So while carbohydrates can inhibit fat burning, putting the onus on carbohydrates themselves (instead of excessive calories) as the cause behind fat gain is incorrect.

-(Common phrases used by users for this page include will eating more carbs make me gain weight, will eating carbs make me fat, why do carbs make me fat what about you?, calories or are carbs making me fat, calorie makes me fat, cache:http://examine.com/topics/Fat+Loss/)
+(Common phrases used by users for this page include will eating more carbs make me gain weight, will avobenzone make me fat, carbs make me fat what about you?, calories or are carbs making me fat, calorie makes me fat, cache:http://examine.com/topics/Fat+Loss/)